wappointment/wappointment/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Appointment booking system for personal coaches, teachers, therapists and service professionals of all kind
+Appointment bookings made easy for personal coaches, teachers, therapists and service professionals of all kind

 == Description ==

-A simple and reliable **appointment booking system**, for personal coaches, teachers, therapists and service professionals of all kind.
+Client focused **appointment booking system**, for personal coaches, teachers, therapists and service professionals of all kind.
 Get booked 24/7 with a really **intuitive booking form**.

-It is made for anyone willing to provide appointments to their clients.
+Built for anyone provide time based services to their clients.

 Wappointment is free and will remain **free forever**.